-The humidity the clarinet is stored in and the amount of times it is put together will make the cork shrink and the pieces will no longer fit snugly.
+The humidity that the clarinet is stored in and the number of times it is put together will make the cork shrink, and the pieces will no longer fit snugly.

 To help them fit, you rub a bit of cork grease rubbed around them to help lubricate them and make fitting easier.

 Summing Up Clarinet Parts